 There are scant few studies I’ve found which directly measure the impact of meditation on our gut microbiome.
 Yet it is my own personal experience that reducing stress via meditation positively affects my overall health, which would necessarily include my gut microbiome.

 There are loads of resources available to help you form a meditation practice.
 I would suggest starting simply.

 How to Meditate

 - Find a comfortable upright seated position.
 Could be in a straight backed chair, or cross-legged on the floor or on a couple of folded blankets.
 Do whatever your body is ready for– it’s important to feel comfortable.
-You spine needs to be perpendicular to the earth.
-In this position, you are literally the connection between heaven and earth!
-Also, it helps so you don’t fall asleep.
+Your spine needs to be perpendicular to the earth.
+In this position, you literally become a connection between heaven and earth.
+Also, in this position, you won’t fall asleep.

 - Try to meditate first thing in the morning, before life’s activities begin distracting you.